 Staff member expense reports must be submitted, with appropriate documentation, on the appropriate CTS form within two weeks after the expenses are incurred.
-CTS-related expenses will be reimbursed only upon approval by the staff member's department director.
-Because the timely processing of expense reports is necessary for proper review and approval and is required for accurate bookkeeping, staff members who consistently submit their expense reports late may be subject to disciplinary action.
+CTS-related expenses will be reimbursed only upon approval by the staff member's department supervisor.
+Because the timely processing of expense reports is necessary for proper review and approval and is required for accurate bookkeeping, Staff members who consistently submit their expense reports late may be subject to disciplinary action.
 Out-of-pocket expenses greater than \$20 must be supported with a receipt attached to the expense report.

-Grievance Procedure
+Grievance Procedure Involving Supervisors

-Chicago Theological Seminary seeks to resolve staff member grievances in an effective and timely manner by encouraging communication between supervisors and staff members.
-Complaints of unfair treatment may be addressed using this grievance procedure, except that this procedure may not be used to challenge management decisions regarding wages or salaries, performance evaluations, or decisions regarding promotions or terminations.
+CTS seeks to resolve staff member grievances in an effective and timely manner by encouraging communication between employees.
+Complaints of unfair treatment may be addressed using this grievance procedure, except that this procedure may not be used to challenge Seminary leadership decisions regarding wages or salaries, performance evaluations, or decisions regarding promotions or terminations, harassment, or discrimination.
 CTS shall not be required to hear any grievances filed after a staff member's termination or separation from the Seminary or after a staff member is notified of such termination or separation.